 If you find specific areas challenging, consider taking a Korean language course or hiring a tutor.
 You can also take tailor-made TOPIK programs.
 Many websites offer online private language classes, including Korean.

 You can also join online social media communities or local study groups to connect with supportive Korean learners.
-You can share resources and tips and practice with others while preparing for the TOPIK test.
+You can share resources, tips, and practice with others while preparing for the TOPIK test.

 I wish you the best in your TOPIK preparation!
 If you have any questions about more specific resources, don’t hesitate to ask.